 Fane Opperman is Managing Director – Investments at Wells Fargo Advisors.
-With more than 25 years of professional financial experience, Fane has been recognized as a top advisor in financial publications including Barron's and The Financial Times.
-Fane has also taught Personal Financial Management and Human Resource Strategies for the past three years in the CSUMB College of Business.
+Fane has taught Personal Financial Management and Human Resource Strategies for the past seven years in the CSUMB College of Business.
 He has served on school boards for several decades.
 He is a graduate of The University of Minnesota and holds the Certified Financial Planner (CFP®) designation.

-Consultant, adviser, former interim CEO, COO & Vice President of Special Projects, Stanford Hospital & Clinics
+Former Interim CEO, COO, & Vice President of Special Projects, Stanford Hospital and Clinics

 Michael Peterson is a consultant and adviser to healthcare organizations, educational institutions and legal firms.
 He is currently a member of the Board of Directors of Renown Health, an integrated health system in Reno, NV.
 Peterson has spent over 40 years of executive leadership in healthcare.
 He retired from Stanford Hospital and Clinics in Palo Alto, CA in 2011.
 From 2001 to 2011 he had been the Interim President and Chief Executive Officer, Chief Operating Officer, and Vice President of Special Projects at Stanford.
 He was an owner of The Peterson Network, LTD, which provided interim/transitional leadership to healthcare organizations.
 Prior to that, Peterson has been a Chief Executive Officer or Chief Operating Officer to hospitals and health systems in California and the Midwest.
 He has been a member of the American College of Healthcare Executives and a founding member of Health Insights Foundation, a health executive educational organization.
 Peterson has a Master of Hospital Administration from the University of Michigan and Bachelor of Arts in Economics from St. Olaf College in Northfield, MN.
 He was born and reared in Lewistown, MT, is married and has one adult daughter.

-Managing director - corporate social responsibility for the Americas, MUFG Union Bank, N.A.
+Managing Director and Group Head of Corporate Social Responsibility for the Americas, MUFG Union Bank, N.A.

 Tony Walker is currently the President and CEO of ComForcare Senior Services, an agency that provides non-medical in home care for seniors and persons of adult age that enables them to live in the comfort and security of their own homes.
 Tony started his ComForcare operation in January 2003 providing support to clients in Santa Cruz County.
 In 2005 he diversified operations by becoming a provider of respite services supporting families with persons of all ages with developmental disabilities such as autism, cerebral palsy, Down syndrome, intellectual disability and seizure disorders.
 In 2013, his ComForcare operation celebrated its 10 year anniversary by signing on its 1,000th client.
 Prior to starting ComForcare, Tony spent 30 years in the hi-tech world in a variety of sales and marketing positions with domestic and international corporations, most recently as Vice-President of Marketing for Pericom Semiconductor in San Jose.
 Tony moved to New York from his native England in 1978 and relocated to Santa Cruz in 1984.
 Tony has been married to his wife, Tina for 40 years and the couple has 2 daughters, Nicola aged 37 and Victoria aged 35.
 From 1985 thru’ 2012, Tony served as a trustee of Gateway School (private elementary K thru’ 8th grade) and has been a member of the Advisory Council for the School of Business at California State University, Monterey Bay (CSUMB) since 2001.